-I realized that I’ve never talked about green tea for hair here although I’ve shared this previously on natural frame of mind .
+I realized that I’ve never talked about the benefits of green tea for natural curly hair here although I’ve shared this previously on natural frame of mind .
 Probably because we ran out of them a while back and we kept on forgetting to get more.

 Yes, green tea.
 In addition to being good for the body, it is also good for your hair.
 Green tea reduces shedding, stimulates the hair follicles, contains nutrients like amino acids which benefit our hair lots more.

 Of course you can just drink it if you prefer.
 I do both.
 However, truth is that most of us actually prefer applying products on our hair for results than digesting them.

 Besides, applying them seems to yield faster results and you also have the benefit of knowing how our hair responds to whatever we applied.

 1) Diy green tea leave in:

 Soak one or two bags of green tea in a cup of hot water for a while.
 Allow it to cool.
 Transfer to a spray bottle, add your oil if you want & shake.